broke-protocol/broke-protocol/docs/Examples/README.md

 ## Client

-!> **You should always use client code for tasks like CEF and sending a lot of packets from server to client/peer.**
+!> **You should always use client code for tasks like CEF UI or client code that would require too many packets being sent.**

 ### [Getting Started](/Examples/Client/Getting-Started)
 Refer to this page to get an base understanding on how the client can be modified.